What Is Fault In Tennis? (The True Meaning Of This Popular Term In Tennis!)

 Two-fold Bagel

-When a match finishes with the score 6-0/6-0, it is usually known as a two-fold bagel of tennis sectors.
+When a match finishes with a score 6-0/6-0, it is usually known as a two-fold bagel of tennis sectors.
 This is probably the funniest tennis terminology in our opinion.

 Two-fold Fault

-A server normal has two serve opportunity to start a game.
+A server normal has two serve opportunities to start a game.
 If he misses his/her two chances, it is known as a double or two-fold fault.

 Doubles